redyorg/redyorg.github.io/_aboutus/about.md

 * Update our followers on new topics and new ideas.

 * We have so far reached over 450 million people in Sub-Saharan Africa directly.

+To learn more about our foundation, please visit <a href="https://rightforeducation.org/about-us/">About Us</a>

 ## &nbsp;